-The challenges of cross-publisher identifiers across the open web is existential for the industry, impacting the ability of brands to meaningfully reach audiences and publishers to fund the production of content.
+The challenges of identifiers across the open web is existential for the industry, impacting the ability of brands to meaningfully reach audiences and publishers to fund the production of content.

-For brands, cross-publisher identifiers impact both the efficiency and effectiveness of campaigns, allowing better frequency control, increased reach and more relevant messaging.
+For brands, identifiers impact both the efficiency and effectiveness of campaigns, allowing better frequency control, increased reach and more relevant messaging.
 This not only drives marketing effectiveness; it creates a better relationship with current and potential customers: more relevant messages and no annoying over-delivery of ads.

 Publishers require identifiers to maximise the value of their ad inventory.
-A 2019 Google study showed that publisher ad revenue decreases by 52% when third-party cookies are not present in ad inventory.
-The implications of this are profound.
-People and society at large will not benefit from an ecosystem where publishers cannot properly fund their journalists, creatives, photographers, software engineers, and others involved in the production and delivery of content.
+People and society at large will not benefit from an ecosystem where publishers cannot properly fund their journalists, creatives, photographers, software engineers, and others involved in the production and delivery of content and digital services.
+Any loss in the ability to frequency cap, and provide relevant advertising also diminishes the overall user experience on the web, and encourages further fragmentation and barriers to access such as paywalls.